SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 - 3 Configuration of SAP Task Center settings on SAP SuccessFactors side
 - 4 Configuration of SAP Task Center destinations in the SAP Business Technology Platform
 - 5 Enable the Push of Tasks from SAP SuccessFactors to SAP Task Center
-- 6 Check your integration of Task Center and SAP SuccessFactors</br>
+- 6 Check your integration of SAP Task Center and SAP SuccessFactors</br>

 APPENDIX
 - Implementation without full scope IAS/IPS integration